India: Country and Foreign Investment

 India's economy was held back for a long time by protectionist, autarkic tendencies verging on cronyism.
 Liberalization began in the 1990s and large parts of the economy can now be described as open.
 Although agriculture is still the dominant sector, incentive policies have underpinned the growth of IT and other technology-based industries.
 Outsourcing has been a major growth sector.

-Growth has averaged 7% for the last ten years, and the economy bounced back strongly from the financial crisis to clock up 10% growth in 2010.
-The deficit remains on the high side at 5.6% in 2012 and inflation has been a problem.
-With low GDP per head of only USD3,900 (2012 est.) there is ample scope for further rapid growth.
+GDP growth has averaged 7% for the last ten years, and the economy bounced back strongly from the financial crisis to clock up 10% growth in 2010.
+The deficit remains on the high side 2012, though inflation, which was a recent problem, has settled down; it was at 3.3% in November 2018.
+With low GDP per capita PPP of only USD6,427 (December 2017) there is ample scope for further rapid growth.